F0903/lagersystem_uge6-7/README.md

 # SPAC-week6-7

-Week 6 and 7 assignment
+Week 6 and 7 assignment and frontend week 8 assignment

 ## to do the docker thing